Last Updated on March 30, 2022 by Chenée Lewis

 - cilantro - adds the perfect element of flavor and freshness to this vegan couscous salad.
 If you're as big a fan of cilantro as I am, feel free to add a bit extra!

-Since this vegan couscous salad is mostly just chopping ingredients and adding them, you won’t need any special tools.
+Since this vegan couscous salad is mostly just chopping ingredients and adding them, you won't need any special tools.
 You may want a whisk to whip up your chili-lime vinaigrette, a covered saucepan to make your couscous, and utensils to toss it all together.
-I also recommend a cast-iron skillet to char your sweet corn.
+I also recommend a cast-iron skillet or a grill to char your sweet corn.

 Tips and F.A.Q.